vserova/book/pages/ch_config.md

 Additional parameters can also be passed to configure, just as without the configuration GUI.

-For more information on using the configuration GUI, see the [general section on configuring](#general-section-on-configuring).
+For more information on using the configuration GUI, see the [general section on configuring](#ch-config.Configure-the-Build).

+<a name="ch-config.Structure-of-the-Bui"></a>

 ##### Structure of the Build Tree Produced by configure